 It can raise the writing dead.
 Great for visual artists too.

-The audio version of the War of Art, narrated by George Guidal is a wonderful thing to have tucked away on your smartphone.
+The audio version of the War of Art, (narrated by the incomparable voice-over artist George Guidal) is a wonderful thing to have tucked away on your smartphone.
 Listen to a chapter when you are feeling loony and listless.
-In no time Pressfield will have slapped you about, thrown cold water on your face like a great cut man and have you back at your desk typing away.
+In no time Pressfield will have slapped you about, thrown cold water on your face like a great cut man, and have you back at your desk typing away.

 If you can’t muster up the confidence to call yourself a writer in public yet, start here.